danbz/aesthetic-programming/source/8-Queeries/Readme.md

 ## Exercise in class

-Go to *net.art generator* (https://nag.iap.de/) and explore the generation of images and previous examples.
+Go to *net.art generator* (https://nag.iap.de/) and explore the generation of images and previous images examples.
 Pay close attention to the interface and map out the relationship between user input (e.g. a title) and the corresonding output (the image).
 What are the processes in between the input and output?
 How are the images being composited and generated?

 ## Image processing: Fetching, Loading and Display

 The following sample code is a snippet from *nag* showing the web API's logic of request and response: requested data passes via a Web API and then Google returns the corresponding data.
 As this sample code is focused on images, we will also demonstrate how to process and display image and pixel data on the screen in a similar manner to *nag*.
 This is just the first step before we  proceed with the que(e)y data yet there are many other possibilities for using the data.
 Here are the key examples of syntax:

-* `loadJSON()`[^json]: This is a function to load a JSON file from a file or a URL.
-In this specific sample code, this is used to send the web API (in the form of a URL) request and receive the response in the format of JSON.
+* `loadJSON()`[^json]: This is a function to load a JSON file (from a file or a URL).
+In this specific sample code, the function is used to send the web API (in the form of a URL) request and receive the response in the format of JSON.
 The callback function is to turn the returned data into an object.
 * `loadImage()`[^img1] and `image()`[^img2]: They both are used to load and display images.
 Data such as sound, files, images, videos are objects that need to be loaded before they can be processed.
 * `loadPixels()`[^pixel]: If you want to manipulate or analyze the data from an image, this is a function that can extract and manipulate information of each image pixel, loading the data into the pixels[] array.
 * `line()`: This is used in the sample code to visualize the particular color that is extracted from the image's pixels.